 Xbox 720 to pack Blu-ray and DVR features?

-document that leaked in June 2012 indicates that the Xbox 720 will come packing 1080p 3D support, Blu-rayplayer and DVR functionality.
+A document that leaked in June 2012 indicates that the Xbox 720 will come packing 1080p 3D support, Blu-rayplayer and DVR functionality.
 This would indicate that Microsoft is trying to position the Xbox 720 as the single does-it-all set-top box in your living room.

 Xbox 720 to pack AMD graphics and CPU?